CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-3.md

    > **Note**: Here's an example of what you are likely to see; however, the precise recommendation could vary.

 1. To open a new tab with multiple synthesized solutions, press `Ctrl + Enter`.
 GitHub Copilot will synthesize around 10 different code suggestions in a new tab.
-You can view the solutions, and to accept a suggestion, you need to click on **Accept Solution** above the suggestion and then save the file.
+You can view the solutions, and to accept a suggestion, you need to click on **Accept Suggestion** below the desired suggestion and then save the file.

    ![](../media/co-suggestion2.png)